AdobeDocs/target.en/help/main/c-intro/intro.md

 keywords: Target Standard;Recommendations;Target Premium;Automated Personalization;auto-target;auto target;permissions;what is adobe target;
 description: Learn the basics of Adobe [!DNL Target] Standard and Adobe [!DNL Target] Premium. [!DNL Target] Premium includes advanced features not available in standard product.
 landing-page-description: Personalize your customers' experience to maximize revenue on your web and mobile sites, apps, social media, and other digital channels.
+short-description: Personalize your customers' experience to maximize revenue on your web and mobile sites, apps, social media, and other digital channels.
 title: What is Target?
 feature: Overview
 exl-id: 0e729c71-618b-4ab8-93a3-d37e73ec2740